emilyallegretti/allie-cse5911/README.md

 Other points of improvement:
 - There are more states/indicators that can be shown in the final output graph.
 For example, time on announcement page, time spent reading slides, emoji scores, etc. can/should all be included in the graphical output.
+- All of the indicators in the above graph are analyzed in the code but not all of them are shown in the output.
+The next goal of this project would be to have a more comprehensive output of all the active participation indicators.
 - There are several TODOs throughout the codebase that point out improvement suggestions for various components.

 See InfoForFutureDevelopers.txt for more details.